chalupaul/chalupaul.github.io/_posts/2013-07-22-Python-Package-Loading.markdown

 The standards between these APIs aren't exactly similar enough to be able to follow one set of filters, so I wanted to write the specific filters with 3 methods: One method to load the endpoints of a particular service, one method to generate the proper url to reach an endpoint, and one method to interpret API details of an endpoint.
 It's totally OK to shove all sorts of custom code into here as long as they return a dict in the right format: {noun: {verb: {option: flags: flag_values}}}.

 There is no built in way with python to do these imports.
-What I wanted is to basically do "import filters" and it would import filters.UserFilter, filters.XxxFilter, etc. I can do from filters import \*, but then it merges all that crap into my current namespace (I don't feel like it's appropriate to have classes like "User" floating around when they should really be namespace'd at "filters.User").
-So other than the real answer (use a different language), you can put things like this in a package's \_\_init\_\_.py:
+What I wanted is to basically do "import filters" and it would import filters.UserFilter, filters.XxxFilter, etc. I can do "from filters import \*", but then it merges all that crap into my current namespace (I don't feel like it's appropriate to have classes like "User" floating around when they should really be namespace'd at "filters.User").
+So other than the real answer (use ruby lol), you can put things like this in a package's \_\_init\_\_.py:

 {% highlight python linenos=table %}
 __all__ = ["one", "two"]